intelliw/hsy-api.portal/api.endpoints.sundaya.cloud.goog/Examples/POST/Devices (EPACK) request.md

 [/device/dataset/epack](http:/api.endpoints.sundaya.cloud.goog/devices/dataset/epack)

-The example shows data collected for a site with 2 JouleStore Cabinets ('CAB-01-001' and 'CAB-01-002') and 4 packs in each cabinet.
+The dataset example below shows data collected for a site with 2 JouleStore Cabinets ('CAB-01-001' and 'CAB-01-002') and 4 packs in each cabinet.

 It shows two data samples for each cabinet taken 10 seconds apart (CAB-00-001 at **15:00.06** and, and CAB-00-002 at **15:00.07**).